Menu

 Average NI car insurance costs in 2025

-Whether prices will continue to decrease will depend on factors such as inflation, the cost of repairs and labour, the volume of claims received by insurers, and the availability of common repair parts.
+Whether prices will continue to increase will depend on factors such as inflation, the cost of repairs and labour, the volume of claims received by insurers, and the availability of common repair parts.

 MonthAverage annual premium